ndemou/Out-PingStats/README.md

 ## What is it?

-Out-PingStats is a graphical version of ping with a special mode of operation for examining the quality of your Internet connection.
-It displays detailed and easy-to-understand graphs.
-It is by far better than ping for medium and long-term use (a few minutes to a few hours), is written in powershell, and although it is graphical it still runs on your terminal.
+Out-PingStats is a graphical version of ping designed for long-term monitoring.
+It visualizes your connection to another host or to the Internet.
+It offers both second by second real-time graphs and per 20 minute statistics for packet loss, jitter, and response times.
+When evaluating Internet connection quality it runs multiple pings in parallel for reliable assessment.
+It is written in powershell, and although it's graphical it still runs on your terminal.

 ![image](https://github.com/ndemou/Out-PingStats/assets/4411400/63b33280-a1ba-4a08-8fe4-da0572c2f942)